yjingj/BFDA/README.md

 - **PACErelease2.11/**
 Matlab toolbox for PACE, written by Yao et. al, can be downloaded from http://www.stat.ucdavis.edu/PACE/download.html.

-### Add the path of required MATLAB libraries
+### Add the path of required MATLAB packages
-For example, run the following script lines (replace pwd with the directory of your MATLAB libraries)
+For example, run the following script lines (replace pwd with the directory of your MATLAB packages)
 ```
 	addpath(genpath(cat(2, pwd, '/BFDA')))
 	addpath(genpath(cat(2, pwd, '/bspline')))